Clearbox-AI/preprocessor/README.md

         String name of the time column by which to sort the dataframe in case of time series.

-2. The mothod `collect` of the class Preprocessor features the following input arguments, besides the input dataset:
+2. The mothod `transform` of the class Preprocessor features the following input arguments, besides the input dataset:
     - `scaling: (default="normalize")`

         Specifies the scaling operation to perform on numerical features.